BerndiVader/MythicMobsExtension/README.md

 		Shoot any MythicMobs mob as a projectile.
 In addition use poption or pmythic to choose a existing MythicMobs mob.
 See example for details.

+	MythicOrbitalProjectile:

+		Summon a orbital object on the targeted entity.
+Do not work on locations.
+See the example who to use it. oradx = radius x
+		orady = radius y
+		oradz = radius z axsis.
+		oradsec = how much angle added per sec. (speed) pvoff = vertical offset.

 ```
 ItemProjectile:
   Skills: